ShaggyTech/nhtsa-api-wrapper/README.md

 This package can be used in any environment that can use the native fetch API, see [#This Package Uses Native Fetch](#this-package-uses-native-fetch).
-It could also be used in any environment to simply build the url strings for the endpoints and do the fetching yourself.
+It could also be used in any environment generally to simply build the url strings for the endpoints and do the fetching yourself.

 ### Node: